fadc80/heroes-gauge-e2e/README.md

 In this repository you're going to find two folders:

-* heroes - Tour of Heroes application
+* heroes - Tour of Heroes
 * gauge - Gauge Test Project

 Start running the E2E tests provided by the Gauge test project using the instructions below, then visit our [wiki][4] to learn how it works.